 Aside from schools, A to I graduates often share their knowledge via private consultations.
 Montessori Northwest has the names of a few of these parent educators, and would welcome the names of more!

 Come to Montessori Northwest, where we have a model home and toddler community environments.
 We have regular open houses and are happy to schedule individual tours Monday – Friday.
-The Assistants to Infancy training course is enrolling for the summers of 2014 and 15, and we are seeking not only teachers-in-training for this level, but also families whose infants can participate in on-site observation sessions both summers.
+The Assistants to Infancy training course is regularly offered at MNW, and we are seeking not only teachers-in-training for this level, but also families whose infants can participate in on-site observation sessions both summers.
 Being part of the observation is an incredible window into the Montessori approach to this age group!